-Photograph by Craig McDean, supplied by Jennifer Younger.
+British Vogue photograph by Craig McDean supplied by Jennifer Younger.

 THE ART OF NATURE